Women and religion: Islam

 Islam is a monotheistic religion founded in the early seventh century by Muhammad.
-Whilst the Quran is the central text of the religion, additional texts such as the Hadith, ijma, qiyas, ijtihad and fatwas are widely regarded as key sources for Islamic principles.
+Whilst the Quran is the central text of the religion, additional texts such as the Hadith and fatwas, as well as methologies such as ijma, qiyas, and ijtihad, are widely regarded as key sources for Islamic principles.

-Islam recognized men and women as equals in their ability to carry out God's wishes and Muhammad's teaching.
+Islamic teachings recognize men and women as equals in their ability to carry out God's wishes and Muhammad's teaching.
 The three main things sharia law introduced were women’s rights to marriage, inheritance, and divorce.
-It also restricted polygamy, by limiting men to marrying a maximum of four women at a time, requiring the husband to take care of each wife equally and properly.
+It also restricted polygyny, by limiting men to marrying a maximum of four women at a time, requiring the husband to take care of each wife equally and properly.
 Muhammad himself had several wives, marrying some widows to give them a home and protection.

-Muslims must observe the five pillars of Islam: praying five times a day, fasting during the month of Ramadan, making a pilgrimage to Mecca, donating to charity, and accepting God as the only god and Muhammad as God's prophet.
+Muslims observe the five pillars of Islam: praying five times a day, fasting during the month of Ramadan, making a pilgrimage to Mecca, donating to charity, and accepting God as the only god and Muhammad as God's prophet.
 Women have restrictions on praying in public, given instead separate private spaces.
-Also, women are not permitted to pray during menstruation as they are not considered clean.
-If women are pregnant or nursing during the month of Ramadan, they do not need to keep the sunup to sundown daily fasts.
-Segregation of men and women in Islamic centers gives Muslim women the right to work independently and not under men.
+Women are exempt from the obligatory prayers during menstruation because they are considered to be in a state of ritual impurity (hayd).
+Additionally, if women are pregnant or nursing during the month of Ramadan, they do not need to fast.
+Scholars and believers interpret these exemptions as relief from religious obligations during a physically demanding time.